-The Audit Committee, which operates under a Charter approved by the Board of Directors which can be found at the Company's web site at www.streamlinehealth.net, oversees the Company's financial reporting process on behalf of the Board of Directors.
+The Audit Committee, which operates under a charter approved by the Board of Directors which can be found at the Company's web site at www.streamlinehealth.net, oversees the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process including the systems of internal controls.
 In fulfilling its oversight responsibilities, the Committee reviewed the audited financial statements that are included in the Annual Report on Form 10-K with management, which review included a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.

-The Committee is comprised of the four independent non-employee directors of the Company and held two meetings during fiscal year 2006.
+The Committee is comprised of the four independent non-employee directors of the Company and held two meetings during fiscal year 2007.
 The Audit Committee also met as part of the whole Board of Directors to review each of the Company's quarterly and annual financial statements filed on Form 10-Q or Form 10-K with management, prior to the filing of those reports with the Securities and Exchange Commission.
-The Committee reviewed with Ernst & Young LLP, the independent registered public accounting firm, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee under generally accepted auditing standards.
-In particular, the Committee has discussed with Ernst & Young LLP those matters required to be discussed by Statement on Auditing Standard No. 61 (Communications with Audit Committees) and the required communications required by the Sarbanes-Oxley Act.
+The Committee reviewed with BDO Seidman, LLP, the independent registered public accounting firm, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee under generally accepted auditing standards.
+In particular, the Committee has discussed with BDO Seidman, LLP those matters required to be discussed by

+Statement on Auditing Standards No. 114 (formerly Auditing Standards No. 61) (The Auditor's Communication with Those Charged with Governance) and the required Communications required by the Sarbanes-Oxley Act.

-Ernst & Young LLP also provided to the Committee the written disclosures required by Independent Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed the independent public accounting firms' independence with the auditors themselves.
+BDO Seidman, LLP also provided to the Committee the written disclosures required by Independent Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and the Committee discussed the independent public accounting firms' independence with the auditors themselves.